rapPayne/react_in_3_weeks/labs/2.4 Forms/README.md

 # Forms in React
 <!-- Time: 20 minutes -->

-## Menu.js
+## Menu.jsx
 1. Run the app and look at the Cart.
 Note that it has an item in it because of an earlier lab where we hardcoded it to have a garden salad.

 2. Also notice that there are `<input>`s to put the gratuity/tip, the "deliver to" location,  and the credit card info.

 These don't save their data anywhere.
 Let's fix that.
 We'll start with the tip.

-3. Edit Cart.js and create a state variable:
+3. Edit Cart.jsx and create a state variable:
 ```JavaScript
 const [tip, setTip] = useState(0);
 ```